anthonyftwang/youtube-rabbit-hole/docs/index.md

 - Disabling the wall of suggestions following a video
 - Hiding banner-style ads to maintain a clean and distraction free environment

-Click the browser action in the toolbar to view and edit preferences.
+To install, head over to the [listing on the Chrome Web Store](https://chrome.google.com/webstore/detail/youtube-rabbit-hole/nlddakjbmpidooplakalfoogdincflfh/) and click "Add to Chrome".
+You can then click the browser action in the toolbar to view and edit preferences!

-## Roadmap
-- [X] Implement user preferences using chrome.storage.sync API (currently basic framework in place for testing)
-- [X] Deployment to Chrome Web Store
-- [ ] Performance tweaks/enhancements
-- [ ] Internationalization

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This open source project is licensed under the MIT License.
+View the source code [here](https://github.com/anthonyftwang/youtube-rabbit-hole)!